Haris88-stack/-PhD-Research-Code-Electrical-Conduction-in-Porous-Media/README.md

 The work is based on:
  - Mathematical modelling of transport phenomena in porous media
  - Numerical methods for solving partial differential equations
- - Finite volume methods (implemented from scratch, without using OpenFOAM or similar software)
+ - Finite volume methods implemented in MATLAB (coded from scratch, without using OpenFOAM or similar software)

-## Repository Structure
+Download the full project folder here: [Yannick_PhD.zip](Yannick_PhD.zip)